kubecost/docs/install-and-configure/install/multi-cluster/diagnostics.md

 diagnostics:
   enabled: true
   ## How frequently to run & push diagnostics.
 Defaults to 5 minutes.
-  pollingInterval: "300"
+  pollingInterval: "300s"
-  ## Creates a new Diagnostic file in the bucket for every run
+  ## Creates a new Diagnostic file in the bucket for every run.
-  keepDiagnosticHistory: true
+  keepDiagnosticHistory: false
-  ## Pushes the cluster's Kubecost Helm Values to the bucket
+  ## Pushes the cluster's Kubecost Helm Values to the bucket once upon startup.
-  ## This may contain sensitive information
-  ## It will consume additional storage and network transfer data.
-The file is roughly 30kb per cluster.
+  ## This may contain sensitive information and is roughly 30kb per cluster.
   collectHelmValues: false
+  ## The primary aggregates all diagnostic data and serves HTTP queries.
+  isDiagnosticsPrimary:
+    enabled: false
 ```

 Additional configuration options can found in the [*values.yaml*](https://github.com/kubecost/cost-analyzer-helm-chart/blob/develop/cost-analyzer/values.yaml) under `diagnostics:`.